davidjspooner/repoxy/requirements/ui/components/22_ui_component_panel_container.md

 - Receives a fixed rectangle from the Concertina Shell:
   - Width determined by shell layout and draggable divider.
   - Height determined by available space between the header (including breadcrumbs) and the bottom of the viewport.
+- Uses a **paper / white background** so it blends with the rest of the surface while still containing scrollable panel content.
+No accent borders or drop shadows are required—the surrounding shell now shares the same surface.
-- Uses a **lilac / pastel purple background** (#f3e5f5) so it visually separates the concertina shell from the panel content.
-The container stretches to fill the height allocated by the shell but may not expand beyond that height; any overflow is handled via scrollbars.
+- The container stretches to fill the height allocated by the shell but may not expand beyond that height; any overflow is handled via scrollbars.
 - Internal scrolling:
   - Vertical scroll when content height exceeds container height.
   - Horizontal scroll when content width exceeds container width.